 We provide following services at Woodward Pet Hospital

 Emergency & Urgent Care

-We have a veterinarian and personnel on duty 5 days a week who are trained and equipped to handle any urgent care your pet has.
+We have a veterinarian and veterinary techs on duty 5 days a week who are trained and equipped to handle a variety of urgent care needs of your pet.
 Emergencies can be things such as snail bait poisoning, hit by car, and chocolate ingestion.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 If possible it is best to call before coming in so that a team member can advise you on your particular emergency.

 We are also available for urgent care when the condition is not life-threatening.
-If you feel your pet needs to be seen before you are able to get an appointment, our veterinarian will work to "squeeze" you in between scheduled appointments.
-When you arrive, our receptionists will be able to give you an estimate on how long you may have to wait in order to be seen.
+If you feel your pet needs to be seen before you are able to get an appointment, our veterinarian will work to "squeeze-you-in" between scheduled appointments.

 Rattle Snake Vaccines

 Summer is approaching, everyone is already excited about taking their furry babies out for camping, hiking, trekking, hunting and swimming.
 The risk of getting exposed to Rattle Snakes is always there especially in the foothills.
 There is a vaccine that can help protect your dogs against the bite, it can save their lives.
 We recommend starting this vaccine early, at least 6 weeks before you plan on doing high risk outdoor activities with your dogs (if they are first timers, they need a series of 2 shots given 30 days apart, good immunity can be achieved about 1 week after the second shot).
 Please call our office for more details.

 Happy Pet, Happy Heart